Frequently Asked Questions

 Where and when is paleoCAMP held?

-paleoCAMP is two weeks long, and occurs in the summer at rotating locations in the American West including University-sponsored field stations.
-The field stations have basic amenities (bunk beds, shared bathrooms, communal kitchens, internet, heat, and A/C). paleoCAMP will organize transport to the stations from nearby airports.
+paleoCAMP is two weeks long, and occurs in June at the Sierra Nevada Aquatic Research Laboratory located in the eastern Sierra mountains in California.
+SNARL has basic amenities (bunk beds, shared bathrooms, communal kitchens, internet, heat, and A/C). paleoCAMP organizes transport to the station from the Reno, NV airport.

 How much does it cost?